mik3f0x/rappers-wiki-db/README.md

 ### Special Concerns

-Wikipedia is highly inconsistent with formatting, many biographies have ambiguous, poorly formatted, or incomplete entries for dates and locations:
+Wikipedia is highly inconsistent with formatting and standards---many biographies have ambiguous, poorly formatted, or incomplete entries for dates and locations:

 ![Pepa bio with poorly formatted Date of Birth](/README_images/rapper_pepa_crappy_dob.png?raw=true "Pepa bio with poorly formatted Date of Birth")